reubenscratton/oaknut/docs/index.md

 Supported platforms are `macos`, `linux`, `web`, `ios`, `android`, with `windows` coming soon.

-Note that Oaknut's build system expects platform-specific information to be passed by variable, for example `make PLATFORM=android` will expect to find the location of the Android SDK in the `ANDROID_SDK_DIR` variable.
+Oaknut's make system expects platform-specific information to be passed by variable, for example `make PLATFORM=android` will expect to find the location of the Android SDK in the `ANDROID_SDK_DIR` variable.